 If you’re going to keep your Byblis in full sun, make sure they’re standing in a tray or cup of low ppm water (you can check the ppm levels of water using a TDS meter).
 The Philippine heat gets merciless and your rainbow plant may wither due to dehydration.
 This is actually the reason I keep their potting media wet; it’s safer for them to stay moist while they’re out in the sun.
-Otherwise, more mature plants will be fine without water for a day or two, or when the weather isn’t as sunny or in bright shade.
+Otherwise, more mature plants will be fine without water for a day or two when the weather isn’t as sunny.

 Make sure to change the water in trays to avoid mosquito larvae, since some smarter or luckier mosquitoes just won’t choose to land on the Byblis before laying eggs.
 If you keep the pots in cups though, like I do, you won’t have this problem.
 I’d still recommend changing the water once in a while to “flush” the potting media though.

-Unlike other carnivorous plants, I discovered that Byblis guehoi can live for a time on regular tap water.
+Unlike other carnivorous plants, I discovered that Byblis guehoi can live for a time on regular tap water of up to 129ppm.
 However, this is only for emergencies.
 I would recommend using only low ppm water like rain, distilled, or reverse-osmosis water (RO water, which drips from your airconditioner or pools from the condensation of a cold drink) from the top to “flush” out potential mineral build-up.
 It’s best to do this as often as possible when you have this kind of water available.

 I keep water containers full of rain water and aircon water collected to keep costs low.

 For potting media, I use thoroughly rinsed cocopeat mixed with perlite.
 Some growers use sphagnum moss.
 Both share the property of being mineral-free while lacking any nutrients; these burn the roots of carnivorous plants, which adapted to nutrient-less soil by consuming insects.
 If you’re not sure if you can use a certain media, check my carnivorous plant media guide.